Jason1993/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
 This is a 3 layers Convolutional Neural Network.
 It has two convolution layers and one fully connected layer.
-Since it is a simple demon, layers was not written as classes, instead I wrote layers as functions for simplicity.
+Since it is a simple demo, layers was not written as classes, instead I wrote layers as functions for simplicity.
 The detailled structure of the network as be shown as the following.

 ## Detailed Structure
 Data -> Convolution -> ReLU -> Max-pooling -> Convolution -> ReLU -> Max-pooling -> Dropout -> Dense -> ReLU -> Dense -> Softmax -> Output.